OpenNMT/OpenNMT/README.md

 This will take the source/target train/valid files (`src-train.txt, targ-train.txt,
 src-val.txt, targ-val.txt`) and make some hdf5 files to be consumed by Lua.

-`demo.src.dict`: Dictionary of source vocab to index mappings `demo.targ.dict`: Dictionary of target vocab to index mappings `demo-train.hdf5`: hdf5 containing the train data `demo-val.hdf5`: hdf5 file containing the validation data
+`demo.src.dict`: Dictionary of source vocab to index mappings.
+`demo.targ.dict`: Dictionary of target vocab to index mappings.
+`demo-train.hdf5`: hdf5 containing the train data.
+`demo-val.hdf5`: hdf5 file containing the validation data.

 The `*.dict` files will be needed when predicting on new data.